-The TUC report 'Worker's experience of long COVID' found that on average, respondents had nine symptoms that fluctuated.
+The TUC March 2023 report 'Worker's experience of long COVID' found that 93% of the respondents had fluctuating symptoms and 86% said they experienced post exertional malaise.
+This is the worsening of symptoms following physical or mental activity, which can mean that people have to limit their activities and need additional rest periods.
 This makes it really difficult to make plans about returning to work, even with a phased return.
-Many respondents to the survey reported relapsing after they thought they were fit to return to work.